Yoga >> Aromatherapy >> Aromatherapy Essential Oils >> Lemon Oil

 The humble lemon is perhaps one of the most widely grown and widely used fruits in the world.
 From cooking, to medicine, to cleaning the lemon is known all over the world for its many wonderful properties.
-Lemon oil is also widely used in aromatherapy.
-Let us look at some of the benefits of lemon oil in aromatherapy that make it such a popular essential oil.

 Lemon oil has a fresh citrus smell that reinvigorates the body and mind.
 In fact, it is frequently used in massage oils, perfumes, soaps, aftershaves, and toothpastes due to its refreshing smell.
 Lighting an aromatherapy candle made of lemon oil, or using a diffuser to spread the aroma of lemon oil across the room, can help you feel rejuvenated and more energetic.
 The aroma of lemon oil induces a feeling of lightness and freshness.
 You feel clean, reenergized, and ready to take on the world.
 In fact, the smell of lemon oil is so closely associated with cleanliness in the human psyche, that it is frequently used in cleaning products as well.